day8/lein-git-inject/README.md

   :release-tasks [["vcs" "assert-committed"]
                   ["deploy"]]

-  ;; Optional configuration which specifies how to "derive" the "version" from the git content.
+  ;; Optional configuration
   :git-inject {
-    ;; Optional: you may customize the patterns used to extract versions from ;; tags like below.
+    ;; Optional: you can  customize the pattern used to recognise tags which ;; relatre to versions. extract versions from
+    ;; tags like below.
 Note only ahead (or ignore-ahead?) and dirty ;; (or ignore-dirty?) state is used to choose between release or snapshot ;; versions.
 The below patterns simply extract values from the tag to be ;; injected.

+XXX Issac default??
+XXX searches backwards??
     :version-pattern  #"version\/(.*)" }
 )
 ```